alexmaco/rust-workshop/DAY_1.md

 #### Methods

-- functions defined within a context of a structure
+- functions defined within the context of a structure
-- the first parameter is the structure instance, **self**
+- the first parameter can be the structure instance, **self**
 - called using dot, like in other programming languages

 ```rust